nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 ![](../images/sips-parse-pdr.png)

+_Example configuration for this workflow can be found in the `ParsePdr` object defined in Cumulus core's [example](https://github.com/nasa/cumulus/blob/master/example/workflows.yml)_

 ## IngestGranule Workflow

-The IngestGranule workflow ingests, processes, and deals with updating CMR.
+The IngestGranule workflow processes and ingests a granule and posts the granule metadata to CMR.

 1. SyncGranule - [npm package](https://www.npmjs.com/package/@cumulus/sync-granule), [source](https://github.com/nasa/cumulus/tree/master/tasks/sync-granule)
 2. ProcessingStep - The processing step does not come from Cumulus core.
 The "AsterProcess," "ModisProcess," and "LegacyProcess" steps in the workflow picture below are examples of custom processing steps.